Evaaaaaaa/Learn2Relax/README.md

 - The model is tested on Python 3.7 with dependencies listed in `build/requirements.txt`.
 To install these Python dependencies, please run
 > 'pip install -r requirements.txt'

-&nbsp Or if you prefer to use conda,
+Or if you prefer to use conda,
 > 'conda install --file requirements.txt'

 - Download nltk data packages for text tokenization